trompa/trompa.github.io/_posts/2025-11-08-fedora-microk8s.md

 MicroK8s is distributed via Snap, a universal package manager that provides self-contained software packages.
 Snap packages include all their dependencies, siming to make them work consistently across different Linux distributions.
 While this approach ensures compatibility, installing MicroK8s on Fedora requires a few specific steps.

 In this post, I'll walk through the process I followed to successfully install and run MicroK8s on Fedora, highlighting the challenges and solutions along the way.
+If you already have MicroK8s installed and are experiencing DNS issues, you can skip directly to [Fixing DNS](#fixing-dns) section.

+## Prerequisites

+Before proceeding with the installation, ensure your system meets these requirements:
+- Fedora 35 or later
+- At least 4GB of RAM
+- At least 20GB of available disk space
+- Admin (sudo) privileges

 ## Installing Snap